First high pass to Haute Asco

 Arrival at Calvi

 It is also a really good option to fly to Calvi and make your own way to the group hotel.
 We normally hold a briefing before dinner and would ask that you arrive by 1800 hrs.
-In Summer 2022 there is a direct flight from London Stansted to Calvi with Air Corsica.
 Note that Calvi is only suitable for the arrival at the beginning of the trip - your departure airport will need to be either Bastia or Figari.

-At the end of the trip, we include an early single-timed transfer to take us to Bastia Airport and you can take any flight departing after mid-day.
-Note there is not a great deal to do at Bastia airport (and no lounge), so if you have a long wait at the airport, we would recommend booking a day room at the Hotel Poretta (the nearest hotel to the airport, and it has an outdoor pool).
+At the end of the trip, we include an early single-timed transfer to Bastia Airport for flights departing after mid-day.
+If you have a long wait for your flight, we recommend booking a day room at the Hotel Poretta which is within walking distance of the airport, and has an outdoor pool.
+With a lot of luggage you may want to get a taxi to the hotel even although the distance is short.

 Departure from Figari Airport

-If you are doing anything different from our itinerary, such as extending your holiday and staying on in Corsica, it is worth noting that the public transport system isn't as frequent as one might hope, and that taxis are expensive.
+If you are planning to extend your holiday and stay on in Corsica it is worth noting the public transport system is not frequent and taxis are expensive.
 A good resource for onward travel is the Corsica bus website.

 Trip Cancellation/Curtailment Insurance